dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The catch-all parameter escapes the appropriate characters when the route is used to generate a URL, including path separator `/` characters.
 For example, the route `foo/{*path}` with route values `{ path = "my/path" }` generates `foo/my%2Fpath`.
 Note the escaped forward slash.
 To round-trip path separator characters, use the `**` route parameter prefix.
 The route `foo/{**path}` with `{ path = "my/path" }` generates `foo/my/path`.

-Route parameters may have *default values* designated by specifying the default value after the parameter name separated by an equals sign (`=`).
+Route parameters may have default values designated by specifying the default value after the parameter name separated by an equals sign (`=`).
 For example, `{controller=Home}` defines `Home` as the default value for `controller`.
 The default value is used if no value is present in the URL for the parameter.
-Route parameters are made optional by appending a question mark (`?`) to the end of the parameter name, as in `id?`.
+Route parameters are made optional by appending a question mark (`?`) to the end of the parameter name.
+For example, `id?`.
 The difference between optional values and default route parameters is:

 * A route parameter with a default value always produces a value.
 * An optional parameter has a value only when a value is provided by the request URL.

 Route parameters may have constraints that must match the route value bound from the URL.
-Adding a colon (`:`) and constraint name after the route parameter name specifies an *inline constraint* on a route parameter.
+Adding `:` and constraint name after the route parameter name specifies an inline constraint on a route parameter.
 If the constraint requires arguments, they're enclosed in parentheses `(...)` after the constraint name.
-Multiple inline constraints can be specified by appending another colon (`:`) and constraint name.
+Multiple inline constraints can be specified by appending another `:` and constraint name.

 The constraint name and arguments are passed to the <xref:Microsoft.AspNetCore.Routing.IInlineConstraintResolver> service to create an instance of <xref:Microsoft.AspNetCore.Routing.IRouteConstraint> to use in URL processing.
 For example, the route template `blog/{article:minlength(10)}` specifies a `minlength` constraint with the argument `10`.
 For more information on route constraints and a list of the constraints provided by the framework, see the [Route constraint reference](#route-constraint-reference) section.

 Route parameters may also have parameter transformers.
 Parameter transformers transform a parameter's value when generating links and matching actions and pages to URLs.
-Like constraints, parameter transformers can be added inline to a route parameter by adding a colon (`:`) and transformer name after the route parameter name.
+Like constraints, parameter transformers can be added inline to a route parameter by adding a `:` and transformer name after the route parameter name.
 For example, the route template `blog/{article:slugify}` specifies a `slugify` transformer.
 For more information on parameter transformers, see the [Parameter transformer reference](#parameter-transformer-reference) section.

 The following table demonstrates example route templates and their behavior.